Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Discussion

 In Figs.~\ref{fig:c1_ellipsoids}, \ref{fig:c1_full_ellipsoids} and \ref{fig:c4_ellipsoids} we provide plots of our optimization procedure for some specific examples.
-In Fig.~\ref{fig:c1_ellipsoids} the six ellipsoids corresponding to the conservative upper bound on $c^p_1$ are projected in a two--dimensional plane, and a histogram of the corresponding $\bm{c}^T\cdot A_k \cdot \bm{c}$ is provided.
+In Fig.~\ref{fig:c1_ellipsoids} the nine ellipsoids corresponding to the conservative upper bound on $c^p_1$ are projected in a two--dimensional plane, and a histogram of the corresponding $\bm{c}^T\cdot A_k \cdot \bm{c}$ is provided.
 The projection plane is rotated so that the optimized couplings vector $\bm{c}$ lies on the horizontal axis.
 Different magnifications of the same plot are provided to make all the ellipsoids visible.
-In this particular example only XENON1T determines the bound and saturates its own constraint.
-This is also shown in the histogram where only the $\bm{c}^T\cdot A_k \cdot \bm{c}$ value for XENON1T is equal to one.
-In this case XENON1T alone determines the bound because $c^p_1$ is a spin--independent coupling that favours heavy nuclei.
+In this particular example only LZ determines the bound and saturates its own constraint.
+This is also shown in the histogram where only the $\bm{c}^T\cdot A_k \cdot \bm{c}$ value for LZ is equal to one.
+In this case LZ alone determines the bound because $c^p_1$ is a spin--independent coupling that favours heavy nuclei.

-In Fig.~\ref{fig:c1_full_ellipsoids} the six ellipsoids corresponding to the conservative upper bound on $c^p_1$ are plotted when interferences with both other contact and long range interactions are included.
-In this case both XENON1T and PICO--60($C_3F_8$) contribute to constrain the allowed parameter space.
+In Fig.~\ref{fig:c1_full_ellipsoids} the nine ellipsoids corresponding to the conservative upper bound on $c^p_1$ are plotted when interferences with both other contact and long range interactions are included.
+In this case the two xenon detectors LZ and PandaX--4T drive the constraint on the parameter space.

-A final example is provided in Fig.~\ref{fig:c4_ellipsoids} for the case of $c^p_4$ in the case when only interferences with other contact operators are considered.
-Here XENON1T, PICO--60($C_3F_8$) and PICO--60($CF_3I$) determine the bound.
+A final example is provided in Fig.~\ref{fig:c4_ellipsoids} for the case of $c^p_4$ when only interferences with other contact operators are considered.
+Here LZ, PandaX--4T, PICO--60($C_3F_8$) and PICO--60($CF_3I$) determine the bound.

+Notice how in Figs.~\ref{fig:c1_ellipsoids}, \ref{fig:c1_full_ellipsoids} and \ref{fig:c4_ellipsoids} the two parallel solid lines representing the intersection of the hyperplanes that encompass the maximal excursion of the target coupling with the projection plane nicely cross the points that delimit the allowed parameter region, confirming a successful convergence.